remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

   - I added both left and right image to the training, with a steering correction of +/- 0.2 vs center image steering value. (code in commonFunctions_v13.py lines 92-103, and 158).
 2 I flipped all images (center/left/right) and inversed corresponging steering values associate with each image, as a way to augment data to reduce overfitting. (code in commonFunctions_v13.py lines 110-115 and model_v14.py lines 160-162)

+#### 5. Creation of training dataset and training process documented
+How the model was trained, what the characteristics of the dataset are.
+Info how the dataset was generated , exemples of images from the dataset must be included.

+- saving model.
+- learning transfer model_V14.py line 129.
+- mistakes done.
+- batch size.
+-